applications for the

 Speak to an Enrollment Counselor

-Increase your understanding of business and criminal justice administration principles, and succeed in today's ever-changing business and law enforcement environment.
+A minor in criminal justice at Saint Leo University increases your understanding of business and criminal justice administration principles needed to succeed in today's ever-changing law enforcement environment.

 One of the leading military colleges in the United States, Saint Leo University has been educating criminal justice professionals for more than three decades.
 In the Catholic spirit, we base our criminal justice model on a steadfast moral consciousness that recognizes the dignity, value, and gifts of all people.